carologistics/pre-commit/README.md

 ```bash
 export CAROLOGISTICS_PRE_COMMIT_SETTINGS_DIR=~/pre-commit
 ```
+We recommend setting the variable within the .bashrc, so that it is automatically set in shells.

-Call the setup.bash script from the root directory of your repository:
+Call the setup.bash script from within the root directory of a repo you'll use the hooks for:
 ```bash
 ${CAROLOGISTICS_PRE_COMMIT_SETTINGS_DIR}/./setup.bash
 ```